calebmcook/udacity-aws-machine-learning-nanodegree-capstone/project_report.md

 #### The process of improving upon the algorithms and techniques used is clearly documented.
 Both the initial and final solutions are reported, along with intermediate solutions, if necessary.

 For all experiments, I will use a combination of the AWS console and Python SDK.
 I am choosing to use Auto Predictors, rather than the legacy predictors in Forecast.
+All code related to training predictors and other api calls to Amazon Forecast can be found in the notebook `02-Forecasting.ipynb`

 Per AWS:

     AutoPredictor is the default and preferred method to create a predictor with Amazon Forecast.
 AutoPredictor creates predictors by applying the optimal combination of algorithms for each time series in your dataset.